Government Records Access and Management Act (GRAMA)

 - If living in Salt Lake County or near by counties, you have two options:

 - Click here to use the online portal to submit a GRAMA request.

 - Present IN PERSON a completed form along with picture ID (current US Driver’s License, US ID Card, US Passport, US Visa, US Permanent Residence Card, US Employment Authorization Card, US Concealed Weapon Permit, or US Military ID) and a $5.09 processing fee per report between 8:00 am and 4:30 pm Mon – Fri excluding holidays at:Service Desk

 475 South 300 East

 - Requirements for mailing:

-- A signed GRAMA request form (Download the form below)
+- A signed GRAMA request form for each report requested (Download the form below)